ianpaga/decay_barium140_lanthanum140/README.md

 and the cumulative distribution functions (CDF) of both isotopes as a function of time.
 With the code, we perform Monte Carlo simulations (MC) of the decay using 1 million events and record the number of counts for the decay events of Ba-140 and La-140.

-To compare that the MC simulation gives correct results, we can compare with the experimentally known half-lifetimes of Ba140 = 12.8 days and La140 = 1.6781 days.
+To compare that the MC simulation gives correct results, we can compare with the experimentally known half-lifetime of Ba140 = 12.8 days.
-With these lifetimes, one can simply check the MC results and plot them on top of the analytical solutions exp(-lifetime * t) and see if it is a good match and quantify the error between the analytical curve and the MC-predicted curve.
+With this lifetime, one can check the MC results and plot them on top of the analytical solutions exp(-lifetime * t) and see if it is a good match and quantify the error between the analytical curve and the MC-predicted curve.

 See figures in /plots for explicit results.
 You can also run the Jupyter notebook Ba-140_La-140.ipynb yourself.